bryanwills/AI-Creator/readme.md

 - [moviepy](https://github.com/Zulko/moviepy  )
 - [ffmpeg](https://github.com/FFmpeg/FFmpeg  )

-Our work has been significantly enriched by the creative contributions of content creators across various platforms:
+Our work has been significantly enhanced by the creative contributions of talented content creators across diverse platforms:
-- The talented creators behind the original video content we used for testing and demonstration
+- 🎬 Original video creators whose content served as valuable testing and demonstration material
-- The comedy artists whose work inspired our cross-cultural adaptations
+- 🎭 Comedy artists whose performances inspired our cross-cultural adaptation features
-- The filmmakers and production teams behind the movies and TV shows featured in our demos
+- 🎥 Filmmakers and production teams behind the movies and TV shows showcased in our demonstrations
-- The content creators who have shared their knowledge and insights about video editing techniques
+- ✂️ Content creators who generously shared their expertise and insights on video editing techniques

 All content used in our demonstrations is for research purposes only.
 We deeply respect the intellectual property rights of all content creators and welcome any concerns or feedback regarding content usage.
 - Spider-Man movie editing idea reference Douyin account[@我是不是zx](https://www.douyin.com/user/MS4wLjABAAAApVuuGxyM7CI4MJRHQvc6SAy0J2zrJ12eg3f5jFqCIXk?from_tab_name=main&vid=7468621366913273115)